CaelRowley/brickblock-backend/README.md

 3. Alternatively to MongoDB you can use [Docker](https://docs.docker.com/install/)

 ## Setup
-1. Create `.env` and place in the appropriate config.
+1. Create `.env` in the root of the project and fill in the appropriate config.
 A sample can be found in `.env.example`
 ```
 PORT=8000
 MONGODB_URI=mongodb://localhost:27017/sample